 This latest trip to IKEA resulted in a reasonable yield.

 Some floor-to-ceiling shelving for the dining room, so that we can move our books and plants and other stuff up, creating space lower down for toys and so on.
 A baby bath and other plastic accessories – though a friend recently told me she only once engaged with ‘the faff’ of the baby bath she had bought, and soon opted for the bathroom sink instead.
-At least I presume she said bath, and not potty.
+At least I presume she said bath, and not Lockig.
 Plus a couple of bags of meatballs.

 Perhaps the most remarkable part of this recent IKEA visit was that, after keeping her powder dry for months, my wife played the pregnancy card for the very first time.